-Substantial Amendment #2:
+Substantial Amendment # 1:

-The City put the "draft" FY 2022 Annual Action Plan - Substantial Amendment on public display on the City's website: http://johnstownpa.gov.
+The City put the "draft" FY 2023 Annual Action Plan - Substantial Amendment on public display on the City's website: http://johnstownpa.gov.

 The display period started on Monday, March 11 and ended Tuesday, April 9, 2024.
 A Public Hearing was held on Tuesday, April 2, 2024 at 5:00 PM in the City Council Chambers, City Hall, 401 Washington Street, Johnstown, PA 15901 to discuss the proposed substantial amendment and solicit resident comments.

-Upon completion of the public comment period, the City of Johnstown submitted the FY 2022 Annual Action Plan - Substantial Amendment No. 2 to the U.S. Department of Housing and Urban Development Pittsburgh Office on or before Thursday, April 18, 2024
+In order to broaden citizen participation, the City placed the Draft FY 2023 Annual Action Plan - Substantial Amendment #1 on its website to solicit public comments.